Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Isomorphism theorems for graph groupoids

-\begin{remark} We remark that in Corollary~\ref{cor:BCW} statements (1), (2) and (3) are always equivalent, statements (4) and (5) are always equivalent and they are implied by (1), (2) or (3).
+\begin{remark} We remark that in Corollary~\ref{cor:BCW} statements (1), (2) and (3) are always equivalent, statements (4) and (5) are always equivalent and they are implied by (1), (2) and (3).
 Furthermore, if the graphs satisfy Condition~(L), then statements (1)--(5) are equivalent.
 Additionally, the equivalence of (1) and (2) has recently been shown in greater generality~\cite{CRST}.
-The same is true for (1) and (3) by recent work of Steinberg~\cite{Stein}, even with weaker hypothesis on the ring $R$. \end{remark}
+The same is true for (1) and (3) by recent work of Steinberg~\cite{Stein}, even with weaker assumptions on the ring $R$. \end{remark}